 When a child is first diagnosed with Autism it can be a tremendously frightening, stressful and isolating experience for the parents.
 Devastated, panicked, eager and anxious to help their child, the parents will go online to discover pages of dissenting opinion (not all of it good) and a host of quick fixes and miracle cure promises offered at a hefty price tag, to boot.
 (I certainly tried quite a few of them.)
 But there is no such thing as a miracle cure and quick fix.
 Each child is very different, what works for one may not work for another.
 Recovery takes time.
 And commitment.
 And lots of work.
 Much of it that will need to be done by the parents alone, which can be a daunting prospect.
 The very purpose of the work I do is to help you to understand your options, help you to develop that blueprint, and help guide you to the professional (and some, free) resources available to you so that you can, in turn, best help your own child effectively by laying a very solid foundation for your child’s future – all the while saving time and financial resources, both of which can quickly get out of control (the estimated cost of Autism is $60,000 per year, through childhood).
 My value is the education and support that I can offer to you individually, and knowledge shared from the experiences – and plenty of mistakes! – that I’ve personally made along the way.

 There is hope.
 You are not alone.

-THERAPEUTIC MASSAGE & BODYWORK
+INTEGRATIVE MASSAGE & BODYWORK